- Areas below sea level can allow pumping costs to be lower and perhaps even zero.

 - TOTAL FOR AFRICA 43,460 sq km

-- OTHER AREAS above sea level in the Sahara will be considered and developed if they have catchment basins and benefits exceed the cost of pumping sea water into them using Wind Turbines.
+- OTHER AREAS above sea level in the Sahara will probably be considered in the distant future and developed if they have catchment basins and benefits exceed the very high cost of pumping sea water into them using renewable energy.
 Lake effects create winds so once the Lake is established nearby wind turbines will increase their efficiency and as global warming proceeds so also are average wind velocities.

 - Jordan valley, Israel – West Bank – Jordan

 - Dead Sea, Jordan – West Bank – Israel [−430 m (−1,411 ft)], AREA 605 sq km .Being optimized for salt production with residue from desalination and not yet for cooling.
-A Tunnel directly to the sea would generate hydroelectric power and increase the evaporating area .Area could possibly be increased back to its 1930 area of 1050 sq km, an additional 445 sq km and this increase in depth and exposure to winds and would further increase evaporation.
+A Tunnel directly to the sea would generate hydroelectric power and increase the evaporating area .Area could possibly be increased back to its 1930 area of 1050 sq km, an additional 445 sq km, and this increase in depth and exposure to winds would further increase evaporation which is only at about 1 meter per annum.
 Great for local cooling.
-Lowest land in Asia and the world
+Lowest land in Asia and the world 31°30′N 35°30′E

 - Turfan Depression, China [−154 m (−505 ft)] AREA 48000 sq km Referred to by the Chinese as one of the “Furnaces of China” especially felt next to the Flaming Mountains.
 Has ancient underground water collection tunnels with connecting wells.
 Not likely to ever be connected to the ocean which is thousands of km away and risks salting of the shrinking fresh water supply.
 There are however two different basins in this depression and perhaps one can be for fresh water and one for the addition of Salt water, such local cooling would extend the life of the fresh water reserves.
 This may be worth analysis and might yield 20,000 sq km but would be very expensive to supply due to the distance from the ocean.